-Because many colleges and universities are increasing their admissions requirements, and leaders of business and industry are concerned about the academic preparation of people entering the work force, the faculty and administration at University High School requires all students in grades 9-11 to enroll in six courses during each year of high school.
+Because many colleges and universities are increasing their admissions requirements, and leaders of business and industry are concerned about the academic preparation of people entering the workforce, the faculty and administration at University High School requires all students in grades 9-11 to enroll in six courses during each year of high school.
 Seniors, whose plans allow them to meet graduation requirements with room to spare, may enroll in five classes, four of which must be on campus.

-There is an opportunity for all students to attend periods 0-6.
-The guidelines for enrolling in a seventh course are:
+There is an opportunity for all students to attend periods 1-8.
+The guidelines for enrolling in a seventh and eighth course are:

-- a) The student commits to attending an early start, zero period class, and - b) Students must maintain satisfactory attendance, consistent with their overall attendance record, to remain in zero period, and - c) The seventh course must be selected from the courses listed below which include open elective and school service courses.
+a) The seventh and eighth course must be selected from the courses listed below which include open elective and school service courses.